nikrazz/blog/content/english/blog/A case against TT bikes.md

 By design, TT bikes are dangerous to ride.
 No one, even a skilled, experienced rider, is safe from a crash, nasty injury or an end to a racing career because a TT bike is a dog to handle at high speed on the road.

 To take a full advantage TT bikes offer, you need to spend extra time to train on them.
-TT bikes add expenses to the teams and the organisers they can live without if UCI bans TT bikes from the sport.
+TT bikes add expenses to the teams and the organizers they can live without if UCI bans TT bikes from the sport.

 ## Ban Ban, I Hit the Ground

 The UCI will never ban TT bikes because bike manufactures sell probably 40% more bikes with this con.
 The riders will keep crashing.
-The Grand Tours will continue to lose major favourites because bikes manufactures want to sell more bikes.
+The Grand Tours will continue to lose major favorites because bikes manufactures want to sell more bikes.

 It’s how it goes.